d12frosted/elpa-mirror/gnu/sketch-mode-readme.txt

 ═══════

   Start a sketch with `M-x sketch' and enter values at the prompts (or prefix with `C-u' to use default values).
-Although, thanks to the `hydra' package, the usage is more or less self explanatory, it is wise to take note of the following comments:
+Although, thanks to the key help buffer, the usage is more or less self explanatory, it is wise to take note of the following comments:

   • use `C-c C-c' to quickly insert the xml-definition into the (org-mode) buffer from which sketch-mode was called and create the